 That shift in aspect sees some big changes for the face.
 With dual curved edges to the display there's no bezel as such to the edges, but at the top and bottom of the phone the forehead and chin have shrunk, seeing the loss of the home button and Samsung logo.
 The front still means business, squeezing in the speaker, iris sensor, camera, and little else.

-As it's all "screen, screen, screen", the fingerprint scanner is positioned on the back, sitting alongside the expanded dual-camera unit in a location that's a lot less convenient than it was on the Note 7.
-As we found with the Galaxy S8+, the scanner's rear positioning makes it a little more effort to unlock the phone.
+As it's all "screen, screen, screen", the fingerprint scanner is positioned on the back, sitting alongside the expanded dual-camera unit in a location that's not very convenient.
 The fingerprint scanner is fast enough, but with the increased size of this phone and very little to distinguish the scanner from the camera, it's slightly tricky to use.
-It needs a rethink - and that's something Samsung addressed in the S9.
-We expect the Note 9 to follow suit.
+It needs a rethink, which arrived in the Galaxy Note 9.

 Samsung's aim seems to have been tidiness, because this could have been solved by adopting a position like in the Huawei Mate 10 Pro or the Google Pixel 2 XL, separated and below the cameras, within easier reach.
 Still, with the Note 8 supporting iris scanning, face recognition and voice unlocking through Bixby, fingerprint isn't the only biometric unlock option you have.